TENNIS & GOLF ELBOW

-During Stem Cell Recruitment, your physician will use image guidance to inject amniotic fluid into the highly inflamed areas of your elbow joint to help repair and improve function of your damaged tissue while reducing or eliminating pain.
+During Stem Cell Recruitment Therapy®, your physician will use image guidance to inject into the highly inflamed areas of your elbow joint to help repair and improve the function of your damaged tissue while helping to reduce or eliminate pain.

-During Stem Cell Recruitment, your physician will use image guidance to inject amniotic fluid into the highly inflamed areas of your ulnar collateral ligament to help repair the damaged areas of the ligament and improve function of your damaged tissue.
-Best of all, your downtime will be a fraction of surgery, with little to no need for pain medications or time off of work.
+During Stem Cell Recruitment Therapy®, your physician will use image guidance to inject into the highly inflamed areas of your ulnar collateral ligament to help repair and improve the function of your damaged tissue while helping to reduce or eliminate pain.

-Eliminate your pain and call our offices today to get started on your recovery!
+Get out of pain!
+Call our office today to get started on your recovery.